4 Good Reasons to Keep Bees

 Beekeepers often get into bees by chance.
 What starts with one hive quickly grows to several.
 So, what keeps these keepers of bees interested in maintaining up to 80,000 stinging insects?
-For a guy like Matthew Teichman, our bee expert and longtime Coastal employee, it’s how he stays young.
+For a guy like Matthew Teichman, our bee expert, it’s how he stays young.
 While everyone has their own motives, we’ve compiled four good reasons to keep bees, whether you live on a farm or a suburban neighborhood.

 Time is On Your Side